pragathigajjala/Resume/README.md

-# Pragathi Resume in Markdown
+# Pragathi Gajjala Resume in Markdown